CodeSmile-0000011110110111/de.codesmile.luny/README.md

 You can also write this logic more traditionally:
 ```
-if not context.Reloads then
+if not script.Reloads then
-    context.Reloads = 0
+    script.Reloads = 0
 end

-context.Reloads = context.Reloads + 1
+script.Reloads = script.Reloads + 1
 ```

 If you're very accustomed to C languages, you may prefer to use the equality operator.
 Its inequality counterpart is the `~=` operator, which - I promise - you'll get used to:
 ```
-if context.Reloads == nil then
+if script.Reloads == nil then
-    context.Reloads = 0
+    script.Reloads = 0
 end
 ```
 A `nil` value evaluates to false in a boolean condition.

 Like in C#, some of us prefer longer over more lines.
 At least for very short, simple statements it can be a useful formatting alternative:
 ```
-if context.Reloads == nil then context.Reloads = 0 end
+if script.Reloads == nil then script.Reloads = 0 end
 ```
 I could show you how you can make multiple statements on the same line, but I do not wish to endorse this style.